lukaslueg/macro_railroad_wasm/README.md

 **See [here](https://lukaslueg.github.io/macro_railroad_wasm_demo/) for a live-demo.**

-You'll need nightly (`rustup override set nightly`) and `cargo-web`.
+You'll need `cargo-web`.
 Use `cargo web start` to start a local server and start hacking away.

 Excuse my non-existent HTML & JS skills.
 Any pull-request is welcome.